by

 Proceed to Chapter 2: The Essence of Christian Worship

 Philip Eapen, an environmental scientist by training, devoted his life to proclaim the gospel of Jesus Christ ever since he realized that the world needs Jesus Christ more than anyone or anything else.
 Apart from sharing the good news of Jesus Christ, Philip teaches Christians in order to equip them for service.
-He is supported by donations from readers; he also runs a small ‘tent-making’ business.
+He is supported by donations from readers.
 Philip is married to Dr. Jessimol and they are blessed with three sons and a daughter.

 Date: May 8, 2023